DAO Use Cases And How To Build A DAO?

 The top DAO use cases also include an emphasis on investing in NFTs, which has gained traction as the NFT market has grown.
 The DAO governance model is used in NFT-based investing to establish collective ownership of non-fungible tokens.
 Several NFT holders can stake their NFTs in these DAOs to cast votes and earn tokens that represent a small portion of the group's assets.
 For example, The HeadDAO is a DAO whose members hold blue chip NFTs.

-Read more: The Ultimate NFT Marketing Strategy Guide For 2022
+Read more: The Ultimate NFT Marketing Strategy Guide

 5. Social DAOs